ArmandFS/langchain_basics_repo/README.md

 # LangChain Basics Repo

 A Python repository full of practice code with the [LangChain](https://www.langchain.com/) AI framework.
-This repo focuses on learning the fundamentals of LangChain using **Ollama** for local LLMs (since OpenAI can get expensive 💸).
+This repo focuses on learning the fundamentals of LangChain using **Ollama** for local LLMs (since OpenAI can get quite expensive 💸).

 ---